wslh-bio/webinar-materials/nf-core/episodes/1-introduction.md

 ## Keypoints

 1. nf-core is a framework for creating Nextflow workflows
-2. nf-core is portable, reproducible, and standardized, making it an ideal framework for design
+2. nf-core is portable, reproducible, and standardized, making it an ideal framework for workflow design